dortania/OpenCore-Install-Guide/ktext.md

 * [AirportItlwm](https://github.com/OpenIntelWireless/itlwm/releases)
   * Adds support for a large variety of Intel wireless cards and works natively in recovery thanks to IO80211Family integration
-  * Note sleep issues are common with this kext, requires macOS 10.15 or newer and requires Apple's Secure Boot to function correctly
+  * Requires macOS 10.13 or newer and requires Apple's Secure Boot to function correctly
 * [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/releases)
   * Adds Bluetooth support to macOS when paired with an Intel wireless card
-  * Note that similar to AirportItlwm, sleep can break with this kext
   * Requires macOS 10.13 or newer

 ::: details More info on enabling AirportItlwm